Counting Solutions to Conjunctive Queries: Structural and Hybrid Tractability: Structural Analysis

 By combining the latter result with the fact that \sharpdecomposition s can be computed in fixed-parameter polynomial-time (Theorem~\ref{thm:fpt}), we get that the problem is in FPT, in the general case where arbitrary sets of views are considered.

-\begin{corollary} The following problem, parameterized by the query size, is in ${\rm FPT}$: Given a query $Q$, with a view set $\V$ and a legal database $\DB$, solve $\countProblem(Q,\DB)$ if there is a \sharpdecomposition\ of $Q$ w.r.t.~$\V$; otherwise output that such a \sharpdecomposition\ does not exist. \end{corollary}
+\begin{cor} The following problem, parameterized by the query size, is in ${\rm FPT}$: Given a query $Q$, with a view set $\V$ and a legal database $\DB$, solve $\countProblem(Q,\DB)$ if there is a \sharpdecomposition\ of $Q$ w.r.t.~$\V$; otherwise output that such a \sharpdecomposition\ does not exist. \end{cor}